Univalence in locally cartesian closed infinity-categories: Abstract

 \section{Abstract}

-In the setting of presentable locally cartesian closed $\infty$-categories, we show that univalent families, in the sense of Voevodsky, form a poset isomorphic to the poset of bounded local classes, in the sense of Lurie.
-It follows that every $\i$-topos has a hierarchy of ``universal'' univalent families, indexed by regular cardinals, and that $n$-topoi have univalent families classifying $(n-2)$-truncated maps.
-We show that univalent families are preserved (and detected) by right adjoints to locally cartesian localizations, and use this to exhibit certain canonical univalent families in \qi topoi ($\i$-categories of ``separated presheaves'').
-We also exhibit some more exotic examples of univalent families, illustrating that a univalent family in an $n$-topos need not be $(n-2)$-truncated, as well as some univalent families in the Morel-Voevodsky $\i$-category of motivic spaces, an instance of a locally cartesian closed $\i$-category which is not an $n$-topos for any $0\leq n\leq\infty$.
-Lastly, we show that any presentable locally cartesian closed $\infty$-category is modeled by a type-theoretic model category, and conversely that the $\i$-category underlying a type-theoretic model category is presentable and locally cartesian closed; moreover, univalent families in presentable locally cartesian closed $\i$-categories correspond to univalent fibrations in type-theoretic model categories.
+After developing the basic theory of locally cartesian localizations of presentable locally cartesian closed $\infty$-categories, we establish the representability of equivalences and show that univalent families, in the sense of Voevodsky, form a poset isomorphic to the poset of bounded local classes, in the sense of Lurie.
+It follows that every $\infty$-topos has a hierarchy of ``universal'' univalent families, indexed by regular cardinals, and that $n$-topoi have univalent families classifying $(n-2)$-truncated maps.
+We show that univalent families are preserved (and detected) by right adjoints to locally cartesian localizations, and use this to exhibit certain canonical univalent families in \qi topoi (certain $\infty$-categories of ``separated presheaves'', introduced here).
+We also exhibit some more exotic examples of univalent families, illustrating that a univalent family in an $n$-topos need not be $(n-2)$-truncated, as well as some univalent families in the Morel--Voevodsky $\infty$-category of motivic spaces, an instance of a locally cartesian closed $\infty$-category which is not an $n$-topos for any $0\leq n\leq\infty$.
+Lastly, we show that any presentable locally cartesian closed $\infty$-category is modeled by a combinatorial type-theoretic model category, and conversely that the $\infty$-category underlying a combinatorial type-theoretic model category is presentable and locally cartesian closed.
+Under this correspondence, univalent families in presentable locally cartesian closed $\infty$-categories correspond to univalent fibrations in combinatorial type-theoretic model categories.